 We’ve enjoyed spinach-artichoke-parmesan dip for years now, but I wanted to work on a dairy-free alternative so that those not eating dairy can enjoy this treat on top of meat, vegetables, or with grain-free crackers.

-Anyway, this was too good to save for the meal plans, so here it is.
 The artichoke hearts are so creamy that you won’t realize this is dairy free.
 I tried freezing the dip, and surprisingly it held up well in the freezer as well.
+We made this dip in Cozy Winter Suppers from our Freezer Cooking Class, and it’s also in Real Plans, the adjustable and customizable menu planner.

 When we eat paleo or GAPS, there are a lot of delicious dips that we can have.
 But since we don’t eat chips, we often use the ‘dips’ to top meat, soups, or veggies.
 Carrots and chicken strips are always great for dipping (and kids love to do that!) but otherwise we can paleo-ify or GAPS-ify our previous favorites and use them as toppings.